-In a mixing glass or tin, add all liquors then fill with ice, stir for about 15 seconds.
+In a mixing glass or tin, add all the liquors, then fill with ice and stir for about 15 seconds.
 Strain into a chilled cocktail glass and add a lemon twist for garnish.

 *a note on sweet vermouth: sometimes buying a 375ml bottle that is pricier is worth it; once you open the bottle, store it in the fridge.

 - .75oz Applejack Brandy

 - 1 Luxardo Maraschino Cherry

 Combine all the ingredients in a mixing tin or glass, fill with ice, and stir for about 15 seconds.
 Strain into a chilled glass and drop a nice cherry in for garnish.